How to customize and modify a mechanical keyboard?

 Stabilizers in a mechanical keyboard are responsible for ensuring that the larger keys do not tilt or move abnormally when pressed.
 You'll only find stabilizers on large and wide keys such as space, enter, shift and backspace.
 Although many mechanical keyboards come with pre-assembled stabilizers, there are possibilities to enhance them for even better stability and less rattle.

 One way to improve stabilizers is to lubricate them.
-This will help reduce friction between parts and prevent them from rattling when releasing the key.
-It is important to use the right lubricant and quantity for proper function.
+This will help reduce friction between parts and prevent them from rattling when the key is released.
+Using the correct lubricant and the appropriate amount is crucial for optimal functioning.
 Another way of improving the stability of the keys is to adjust the tension of the springs in the stabilizers.
 This is done by adjusting the screws that hold the stabilizers in place.
-To reduce the sound of the stabilizers, use "foam stickers" or "foam pads" that are attached onto the PCB (underneath the stabilizers).
-Some people opts for replacing the standard stabilizers with new stabilizers of better quality.
+To reduce the sound of the stabilizers, attach stabilizer-pads onto the PCB (underneath the stabilizers).
+Some people opt to replace standard stabilizers with new ones of higher quality and tighter tolerances.
+Staebies and TX stabilizers are today considered high quality by many keyboard enthusiasts.

 The connection